Research and Campaigns

 One of the twin aims of the Citizens Advice service is to campaign to improve the policies and practices which affect people's everyday lives.
 Everyone who works for us contributes to this work, by identifying examples of unfairness and writing a report.
 These reports are dealt with by our team of dedicated volunteers who carry out further research and campaign to bring about improvements for the people of Lewes District.
 The top subjects we are working on right now are:

-Research and Campaigns Report to Trustees November to January 2021
+Research and Campaigns Report to Trustees November 2021

 If you would like to support our campaigns or are interested in finding out more about this work you can contact us via 0080 278 7892.
 You can read more about National Policy Research here and Campaigns here.